Carelessness can destroy relationships.

 - Listen: then listen to what they say

-Then comes the trick bit.
+Then comes the tricky bit….
 You actually listen silently to what they say…

 Few people listen.
 Most of us are merely waiting for an opportunity to speak.

 I suggested a project for Greg.
 He and Martha would set aside 20 minutes each day when they would not be disturbed.
-The flipped a coin to decide who went first.
+Then they flipped a coin to decide who went first.
 Then they each had 10 minutes to talk about themselves – while the other person silently listened.

 Initially they felt a bit awkward.
 But after a few sessions they started getting into it.
 And after their 10 minutes each they’d often carry on chatting and listening.
-After a couple of week they simply dropped the 10 minute rule.
+After a couple of weeks they simply dropped the 10 minute rule.
+And just chatted and listened.

-But they had each left their great communication skills at work.
+But they had each left their great communication skills at work, each day.

 They hadn’t thought to use them at home.